marialucia12/marialucia12/README.md

 I am a girl passionate about technology, I am a programming apprentice.

-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently learning HTML,CSS and JS.

 *Languages and Tools:*